Ian Happ Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

-- Dodgers pitchers combine to give up 20 total home runs at a rate of 1.1 per game (to rank 11th in the league).
+- Dodgers pitchers combine to rank 14th in baseball in home runs surrendered (21 total, 1.1 per game).

-- Grove makes the start for the Dodgers, his fourth of the season.
-He is 0-1 with a 9.00 ERA and 14 strikeouts in 13 2/3 innings pitched.
+- Urias (3-1) takes the mound for the Dodgers in his fifth start of the season.
+He has a 1.90 ERA in 23 2/3 innings pitched, with 26 strikeouts.

-- In his last outing on Sunday against the Chicago Cubs, the right-hander tossed 5 2/3 innings, allowing one earned run while surrendering two hits.
+- The left-hander last appeared on Sunday against the Chicago Cubs, when he threw 5 2/3 innings, allowing two earned runs while giving up eight hits.

-- In three games this season, the 26-year-old has a 9.00 ERA and 9.7 strikeouts per nine innings, while giving up a batting average of .302 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.